Essential Guide to Conveyancing Fees

 Breakdown of Conveyancing Fees

 A survey done on 100 firms reveals the average conveyancing fees in England and Wales.
-For freehold properties, the average is £1,187.98 to £1,265.65 while leasehold properties have an average of £1,401.99 to £1,491.83.
-These figures are inclusive of VAT and applicable for both buyers and sellers.
+For freehold properties, the average is £1,187.98 to £1,265.65, while leasehold properties have an average of £1,401.99 to £1,491.83.
+These figures include VAT and apply to both buyers and sellers.

 To help you get the right value for your conveyancing requirements, here’s a breakdown of the fees you should expect to pay.